aio-libs/aiohttp/docs/web_reference.rst

       :param int max_field_size: Optional maximum header field size.
 Default:
         ``8190``.

-      :param float lingering_time: maximum time during which the server reads and ignore additional data coming from the client when lingering close is on.
-Use ``0`` for disabling lingering on server channel closing.
+      :param float lingering_time: Maximum time during which the server reads and ignores additional data coming from the client when lingering close is on.
+Use ``0`` to disable lingering on server channel closing.

       You should pass result of the method as *protocol_factory* to :meth:`~asyncio.AbstractEventLoop.create_server`, e.g.::